nlighten/tomcat_exporter/client/README.md

-# Prometheus Tomcat Client
+# Prometheus Tomcat Exporter
-A set of collectors that can be used to monitor Tomcat instances.
+A set of collectors that can be used to monitor Apache Tomcat instances.

 ### Available metrics